Layerpath/layerpath-docs/docs/playlists.md

 ## What are Playlists?

-Playlists are collections of LayerPath projects grouped together based on a common theme or learning objective.
+Playlists are collections of Layerpath projects grouped together based on a common theme or learning objective.
 You can create playlists containing projects in different formats (Tours, Guides, Videos) to provide a well-rounded learning experience.

 ## Creating Playlists and Collections

-1. **Access Playlists**: Navigate to the "Playlists" section within LayerPath.
+1. **Access Playlists**: Navigate to the "Playlists" section within Layerpath.
 2. **Create a Playlist**: Click the "Create Playlist" button and provide a descriptive name for your playlist.
 3. **Add Collections**: Within the playlist, click "Add Collection" to create a sub-category for grouping related projects.
 Give each collection a clear and concise title.
 4. **Adding Projects to Collections**: Once you have collections, navigate to your existing projects or create new ones.
 When saving a project, select the relevant collection(s) within the playlist to add it to the appropriate group.